 This process involved numerous stakeholder engagement undertaken by TCL and Albury City Council and included key property stakeholders as well as the wider community.
-The following Master Plan and review provides an overall vision for the cultural precinct.
-This includes key moves, urban design strategies for the precinct to inform its future development and enhancement over the next 20-30 years.
+The following Urban Design Framework and Master Plan provides an overall vision for the cultural precinct.
+This includes key moves, urban design strategies for the precinct to inform the future development and enhancement over the next 20-30 years.

-Key design considerations for the landscape and public realm include:
+Key design considerations include: